“I Didn’t Sleep Well” Is Not a Customer Experience Strategy

 • Individuals slip into patterns of avoidance rather than resilience.

-Our Customers don’t get the Backstory
+Our Customers Don’t Get the Backstory

 It may sound harsh, but it’s true: Customers don’t care if you had a bad night.

-They simply want someone who’s present, professional and prepared to help.
+They’re not unkind — they just don’t know.
+They simply expect someone who’s present, professional, and ready to help.

 If we let every poor night’s sleep or tough morning become a reason to disengage, we risk negatively impacting the workplace culture – one where the bar keeps slipping lower.